How it all began

 On 15 May 2011, the city of Bern voted for the first time on the future of Dampfzentrale Bern.
 Just under seventy-three percent of Bern’s voters voted yes to a subsidies contract for 2012–2015 and thus gave their approval for a cultural centre with an explicitly contemporary direction.

 Georg Weinand took over the artistic direction and management in October, 2012.
 He was responsible for the artistic and operational management of the Dampfzentrale Bern until the end of March 2016.
 Dampfzentrale has been run by a management team since April 2016.
-After an intensive period of introspection, the executive board decided in favour of collective management with the team.
+After a period of introspection, the executive board decided in favour of collective management with the team.
 Management responsibilities are shared between Anneli Binder, Ernst Jäggli, and Roger Ziegler.
-Along with Till Hillbrecht, Anneli Binder and Roger Ziegler are also responsible for the Dampfzentrale Bern’s artistic programme.
+Anneli Binder and Roger Ziegler are also responsible for the Dampfzentrale Bern’s artistic programme.